AndrewFaugno/readme-generator/Develop/README.md

   * [Questions](#questions)

   ## Installation
-  Clone repo then install dependencies by typing 'npm i' in designated terminal.
+  To install this application, clone the repo then type 'npm i' inside of the root directories terminal.

   ## Usage
-  This project is used for creating readmes through question prompts
+  This project is used for creating professional readme files for projects

   ## Contribution
-  AndrewFaugno (me)
+  andrewfaugno

   ## Test
-  npm test
+  'npm test'

   ## License
-  This repositoy is licensed by Apache 2.0.
+  This application is covered by [MIT](https://choosealicense.com/licenses/mit/)
-  // if no license ^ empty string

   ## Questions
   If you have any questions or issues please contact me [here](andrewfaugno825@gmail.com).
 If you're interested in seeing more from me you can visit my [GitHub Page](http://github.com/andrewfaugno).